Delicious Muffins Made with Chickpea Flour (Easy Recipe)

 Five chickpea flour muffins displayed on a plate.

 This recipe calls for unsweetened applesauce (I used store-bought).
 Applesauce is a great way to add body and moisture to dairy-free and egg-free baked goods.
-You can substitute mashed bananas instead of applesauce if you prefer.
+You can substitute mashed bananas instead if you prefer.

-These refined sugar-free chickpea muffins are sweetened with maple syrup.
+These refined sugar-free chickpea muffins are sweetened with pure maple syrup.
 You can substitute agave nectar if you prefer.

 I used fresh blueberries in these garbanzo bean flour muffins this time, but any type of berry or chopped fruit will work.
 Raspberries, blackberries, chopped strawberries, apples, or peaches would all be delicious.
 Or swap the fruit for chocolate chips if you prefer.